Press

 Officers

-The AIUM is directed by a Board of Governors and Executive Committee who are assisted by committees and a Council on Sections, representing many ultrasound specialties.
+The AIUM is directed by a Board of Governors and Executive Committee who are assisted by committees and a Council of Communities, representing many ultrasound specialties.

 View Officers